chuv13/vinnymarquez/_posts/2012-06-23-magic-the-gathering-duels-of-the-planeswalkers-2013.md

 </p>

 <p class="p1">
   <strong>EDIT: 7/4/2012</strong><br /> <strong>Wizards customer help replied and thanked me for reporting the bug (the game wiped my progress), I also recommended for iCloud use.
 But as of now, still no update.
 I find that if my game center is disconnected it reverts to an old version of my progress.
-All I do now when that happends is to close the app and wait for gamecenter to kick in.� </strong>
+All I do now when that happends is to close the app and wait for gamecenter to kick in. </strong>
 </p>

 <p class="p1">
   * The decks can be automatically unlocked for $0.99 each.<br /> ** If you are from the Philippines we cannot claim yet because there are no participating stores yet for our country.
 How did I know?
-I emailed support and they told me to email� <a href="mailto:apac@wizards.com"><span class="s1">apac@wizards.com</span></a>.
+I emailed support and they told me to email <a href="mailto:apac@wizards.com"><span class="s1">apac@wizards.com</span></a>.
 Still waiting for their response.<br /> *** Pending question to wizards customer help
 </p>